Living Learning Community FAQ

 All Living Learning Community students must live with their community, and only members can live with the LLC.

 iGniTe: Glenn and Cloudman, East Campus (Late Summer Session)

 Fall 2019 and Spring 2020 - First Year

 Impact: Field, East Campus

-Global Leadership: Hanson, East Campus
+Global Leadership: Perry and Matheson, East Campus

-Grand Challenges: Howell and Cloudman, East campus
+Grand Challenges: Howell and Cloudman, East Campus

 Honors Program: Hefner and Armstrong, West Campus

 Fall 2019 and Spring 2020 - Upper Class